valhalla/valhalla/docs/sif/dynamic-costing.md

 	virtual Cost EdgeCost(const baldr::DirectedEdge* edge, const uint32_t density) const = 0;

 This method gets the cost to traverse the specified directed edge.
 Cost includes a path cost along with the actual time (seconds) to traverse the edge.
-Path costs are generally time or distance and can include artifical cost penalties to avoid roads/edges with specific attributes.
+Path costs are generally time or distance and can include artificial cost penalties to avoid roads/edges with specific attributes.
 By returning the actual elapsed time in seconds the costing method can be applied to time dependent and schedule based routing (e.g. transit).

 Costing methods can also compute **edge transition costs**, sometimes called turn costs.
 These costs are applied at the node/intersection when transitioning from one edge to another.
 A fourth costing method can be defined in the costing class to account for this: